Advanced Plugin Testing¶

 self.prefix = 'foo!bar@baz'

-self.feedMsg('register tester moo', to=self.nick, frm=self.prefix))
+self.feedMsg('register tester moo', to=self.nick, frm=self.prefix)

-m = self.getMsg(' ') # Response to registration.
+m = self.getMsg(' ') # Get the response for the last command

 Setting Config Variables for Testing¶